-The rules have changed for Overpayment Debt for Veteran students or dependents of veterans.
-In the past year, it has cost Eastern several hundred dollars to cover these overpayments.
-We do not have a many enrolled veterans but we, as a team, must be certain that all fees, courses and any other related expenses are in check.
+The rules have changed for Veteran students or dependents of veterans Overpayment Debt.
+Previously, as a courtesy, Eastern would advance several hundred dollars to cover overpayments.
+We do not have many enrolled veterans but we, as a team, must be certain that all fees, courses and any other related expenses are in check.
 The institution is NOW responsible for all charges against a veteran with interest.
 This includes all college expenses plus housing allowance.
 The housing allowance is based on their enrollment hours, etc.